The best time to visit Portugal for surfing, weather, deals, and events

 Peak season (July to August)

-Besides climatic issues, to choose the best time to travel to Portugal, it is good to pay attention to the peak and low seasons.
+Besides climatic issues, when choosing the best time to travel to Portugal, it is advisable to consider the peak and low seasons.

-As in most European countries, summer is always sought by both foreigners and citizens of the country, also because of school vacations in the continent.
+As in most European countries, summer is highly sought after by both foreigners and citizens of the country, also due to school vacations throughout the continent.

-Summer, which for many is the best time to go to Portugal, is from the end of June to the beginning of September, with July and August being the high-season months.
+Summer, which for many is the best time to visit Portugal, typically spans from the end of June to the beginning of September, with July and August being the peak months.

-During this period, the days are very long, and it gets dark around 9 or 10 pm, which means that you can enjoy yourself a lot.
+During this period, the days are very long, and it gets dark around 9 or 10 pm, allowing you to enjoy yourself a lot.

 But it’s not all roses.
-Most places get very crowded from late spring to early autumn when everything is more expensive and you end up having fewer options for accommodations.
+Most places become very crowded from late spring to early autumn, when everything is more expensive and you have fewer options for accommodations.

 This happens during spring and autumn because of the pleasant and more “neutral” climate with cool mornings and evenings, and warm days.